xSourPatchx/DeuxCentsCardGame/Master Todo.md

     - [ ] Create resource files for text

 15. **Logging**
     - [ ] Add game event logging and integrate a logger (e.g., `ILogger`) to debug without cluttering UI.
-This logger can adapt to Unity’s `Debug.Log`.
+This logger can adapt to Unity’s `Debug.Log`
     - [ ] Create debug view of game state